Pujols hits 703rd HR to pass Babe for 2nd in RBI; Cards lose

 Pujols, who plans to retire after the season, has 24 home runs this year — his most since hitting 31 for the Los Angeles Angels in 2016.
 He is one of four players in major league history with 700, joining Barry Bonds (762), Aaron (755) and Ruth (714).

+“It’s an amazing time to be around him and being around this team,” Cardinals starting pitcher Jose Quintana said.
+“He keeps believing in his abilities.
+The most impressive thing is he homers, then he’s ready for the next one.
+He wants to keep going.”

-With the score tied 2-all in the ninth inning, the Pirates loaded the bases when Ke’Bryan Hayes, Miguel Andujar and Rodolfo Castro drew consecutive walks from Giovanny Gallegos (3-6).
+With the score tied 2-all in the ninth, the Pirates loaded the bases when Ke’Bryan Hayes, Miguel Andujar and Rodolfo Castro drew consecutive walks from Giovanny Gallegos (3-6).

-JoJo Romero relieved and walked Oneil Cruz to end the game.
+JoJo Romero relieved and walked Oneil Cruz on four pitches to end the game.
 It was the first walk-off plate appearance of the rookie’s career.

 Before the game, the Cardinals signed Gallegos to a two-year contract worth $11 million that runs through 2024.